kevinpulido89/databricks_jobs/README.md

-# databricks_jobs
+# Databrick kapulidor demo

-Code to test the production of code on Databricks Workflows, Jobs and Pipelines
+Just to test jobs in Databricks